 The Fair Political Practices Commission Filings section briefly explains the required forms that may need to be filed as part of the candidate filing process.
 The Fair Political Practices Commission (FPPC) is an independent regulatory agency that enforces campaign finance laws.
-The San Bernardino County Registrar of Voters is a filing agent for the FPPC, and is responsible for collecting campaign disclosure statements from candidates who are required to file, including candidates running for office in any election.
+The San Bernardino County Registrar of Voters is a filing agent for the FPPC, and is responsible for working with the candidates who are required to submit campaign disclosure statements.